hmrc/income-tax-mtd-changelog/README.md

 ##### Changed
 Changed `finalDeclaration` query parameter to `calculationType` path parameter for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Trigger a Self Assessment Tax Calculation

 Changed `submissionPeriods` to `submissionPeriod`, its type to object and `periodId` to `submissionId` for tax years 2025-26 onwards for the following endpoint:
 - Retrieve a Self Assessment Tax Calculation

 Rename `incomeSourceType` enum value `uk-property-non-fhl` to `uk-property` for all tax years for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Retrieve a Self Assessment Tax Calculation

 Updated CalculationType enum to: